band-unfolding/bandup/README.md

        * **If you don't have any of the packages listed above**, you can easily install them using, e.g., pip.
 For instance,

-                    "pip install --upgrade --user matplotlib"
+                       pip install --upgrade --user matplotlib

          should make matplotlib available in your Python install.
        * Standard python library modules used (just for reference; this list might even be incomplete):

            * argparse
            * os
            * sys